tripmatchteam/homepage/README.md

-# Travel Companion App Landing Page
+# TripMatch Landing Page

-Official landing page for the Travel Companion App - Connect with fellow travelers on your flight.
+Official landing page for TripMatch - Connect with fellow travelers on your flight.

 ## Features
 - Responsive design
 - Modern UI
 - Feature showcase
-- App store download button
 - Privacy policy and Terms of service

 ## Development